Berlin Wall Bike Trail: round trip

 1. day Arriving in Potsdam

-A first highlight comes up after only a short while as the Glienicke bridge guides your way out of town.
-After having existed for more than 300 years, the bridge came to attract world wide attention within only a few days.
-It became the legendary scene of the Cold War as the United States and the Soviet Union exchanged spies here.
+Another highlight awaits you only after a short while as the Glienicke bridge guides your way out of town.
+Built more than 300 years ago, the bridge came to attract world wide attention within only a few days as it became the legendary scene of the Cold War as the United States and the Soviet Union exchanged spies here.
 Today, the bridge unites Potsdam and the federal capital of Berlin again.
 Past Cecilienhof castle, where the Potsdam Conference was held in the summer of 1945 to decide over Germany’s partition into occupation zones, you will cycle to the Wannsee in Sacrow.
 Just by the Groß-Glienicke lake, you will encounter an original piece of the Berlin Wall before entering Spandau with Fort Hahnenberg, built in 1888 to protect the armament storage that Spandau was at the time.
 After 1952, Spandau was situated in the border area to become a kind of sleeping beauty in 1961.
 Apart from the occasional visits of the border guards, things stayed calm around here and nature took this chance to conquer the fortification back.
 Spandau and its small old town with the citadel are definitely worth a visit.

-3. day Spandau - Hohen Neuendorf 40 km
+3. day Spandau - Hohen Neuendorf, approx. 40 km

-4. day Hohen Neuendorf – Berlin City 37 km
+4. day Hohen Neuendorf – Berlin City, approx. 37 km

-5. day Berlin City - Berlin Grünau 41 km
+5. day Berlin City - Berlin Grünau, approx. 41 km

 7. day Departing from Potsdam

-Today after breakfast, your eventful bike tour on the traces of the latest German history along the Berlin Wall bike trail comes to its end.
+Today after breakfast your eventful bike tour along the Berlin Wall bike trail comes to its end.

 Individual tours: Here you decide when and with whom you would like to travel.
 We provide you with detailed tour documents and practical planning tips, and you enjoy our all-in, worry-free package with separate luggage transport throughout your tour.